sbslee/pypgx/docs/sdk.rst

 Introduction
 ============

-This section describes the software development kit (SDK) for PyPGx.
+This page describes the software development kit (SDK) for PyPGx.

 utils
 =====